-Dr Wong graduated from the University of London.
-She completed her specialist training in cardiology and general internal medicine at St Bartholomew’s Hospital, London Chest Hospital and Royal Brompton Hospital.
+Dr Joyce Wong studied at the University of London.
+She completed her specialist training in cardiology and general internal medicine at St Bartholomew's, the London Chest and Royal Brompton hospitals.

-She completed her PhD at St Bartholomew’s and The London Medical School (now part of Queen Mary, University of London) in the field of inflammatory modulation of atherosclerosis.
+She obtained her PhD from St Bartholomew's and London Medical School in 2004, in the field of inflammatory modulation of atherosclerosis.

 - coronary artery disease and its effects on the myocardium

 - assessment of cardiac pathophysiology in heart and lung transplantation.

 She has collaborated on landmark clinical trials such as:

 - MR-INFORM - showing stress CMR to be as good as invasive pressure wire studies in helping to manage stable angina patients.

 - CVLPRIT - assessing how CMR helps to manage heart attack patients with coronary artery disease in more than one artery#